IMPRS PhD positions

 3. Personal statement.
 On half a page, please explain

 - why you are keen to join the IMPRS

 - which transferable skills you would hope to acquire.

 - The IMPRS is an active community, where PhD students take part in enrichment and training and help organize activities for the research school.
-If you were awarded a fellowship (a) whom would you like to invite as a guest speaker? (b) what kind of activities would you propose to enhance learning and communication in the IMPRS?
+If you were awarded a PhD position (a) whom would you like to invite as a guest speaker? (b) what kind of activities would you propose to enhance learning and communication in the IMPRS?